islomurodov/islomurodov.uz/README.md

 # My own portfolio website

-As a web developer, obviously I have to acquire my own portfolio website, so I made this one.
+As a web developer, obviously I have to acquire my own portfolio website, so I made this one inspired by codewonders.dev

 https://islomurodov.uz/